synergy-design-system/synergy-design-system/README.md

   <img alt="Logo" src="./packages/docs/public/synergy_logo_light.png" width="400">
 </picture>

-Welcome to the home of the Synergy.
+Welcome to the home of Synergy.
 Synergy is the foundation to efficiently build a consistent digital landscape for SICK.

 This project is mainly intended for usage in [SICK](https://www.sick.com) applications to ensure a unique look and feel across applications, however you may also use it [for your own projects for free](./LICENSE) as well.